-Broadly, I study the cognitive and affective processes that are involved in judgment and decision making.
+Broadly, I study the cognitive and affective processes involved in judgment and decision making (Morewedge & Kahneman, 2010 TiCS).
 My research is primarily focused on the psychological processes that are involved in hedonic experiences.
 How people determine how pleasurable or desirable experiences were, are, or will be.
 And how these judgments impact their decision making and behavior.
-For example, one research project examined how psychological processes alone can reduce our desire to eat a food and actual consumption of that food (Morewedge, Huh, & Vosgerau, 2010).
+For example, one research project examined how psychological processes alone can reduce our desire to eat a food and actual consumption of that food (Morewedge, Huh, & Vosgerau, 2010, Science).
 Click here to hear a discussion about this work on NPR or here for a broader discussion of this line of research on bloggingheads.

-My secondary line of research examines the attribution of intentions—how we decide which entities are capable of intentional behavior, and what thoughts and events were intended.
-People, for example, are more likely to attribute negative events than similarly positive and neutral events to the intentions of an external agent such as another person (Morewedge, 2009).
-I also examine the implications of intentional attributions (e.g., Morewedge, Gilblin, & Norton, 2014).
-One paper examined how the apparently unintended nature of dreams leads people to attribute greater meaning to dreams than to conscious thoughts that have similar content (Morewedge & Norton, 2009).
+My secondary line of research examines the attribution and discernment of thought—how we decide which entities are capable of having thoughts, what thoughts are our own, and what thoughts and events were intended.
+For example, people are more likely to attribute negative events than similarly positive and neutral events to the intentions of an external agent such as another person (Morewedge, 2009, JEP:General).
+People are more likely to believe their random, spontaneous thoughts reveal deep insights about themselves than intended and deliberative thoughts (Morewedge, Gilblin, & Norton, 2014, JEP: General), and the apparently unintended nature of dreams leads people to attribute greater meaning to dreams than to conscious thoughts that have similar content (Morewedge & Norton, 2009, JPSP).
 Click here to hear a discussion of some of this work on bloggingheads.

 Garbinsky, E. N., Morewedge, C. K., & Shiv, B. (2014).
 Interference of the end: Why recency bias in memory determines when a food is consumed again.
 Psychological Science, 25(7), 1466-1474.